ldv-klever/klever/docs/dev_req_specs.rst

 other requirements.

 ..
 TODO: the paragraph below is common for development of all specifications and configurations in Klever.
-..
-TODO: perhaps population will be redundant if development Bridge will do it implicitly.

 If you are going to develop requirement specifications we recommend you to deploy Klever in the development mode.
 In this case you will get much more debug information that can help you to identify various issues.